domiyanyue/my_notes/C++_knowledge_for_SYCL.md

 ```C++
    auto comparitor = [](const Student &a, const Student &b) { return a.x < b.x; };
 ```
-One detail we notice is the type of a lamdba expression is auto.
+One detail we notice is the type of a lambda expression is `auto`.
 In fact it's a compile-time generated type, as developer we always put `auto` when declare it.
-Here the lambda expression captures nothing and take 2 parameters, the return type is automatically deduced by the compile based on expression inside lambda body.
-If we want to be more explict on return type, we can write it as:
+Here the lambda expression captures nothing and takes 2 parameters.
+The return type is automatically deduced by the compiler based on expressions inside the lambda body.
+If we want to be more explicit on return type, we can write it as:
 ```C++
     auto comparitor = [](const Student &a, const Student &b) -> bool { return a.x < b.x; };